joannedonohue/ai-case-study/README.md

 * An Enterprise solution for companies to make stock images and fonts using the corporate style guide

 #### Why do you think that offering this product or service would benefit the company?
 Expanding to include 3D and text, competitions, training and a marketplace would increase user adoption, leading to more paid subscriptions.
+These additions improve the "community" feel on Discord.

 #### What technologies would this additional product or service utilize?
-Multimodal Large Language Models (MLLMs)
+Multimodal Large Language Models (MLLMs) and Photogrammetry are technologies used to generate 3D images and eventually videos.

 #### Why are these technologies appropriate for your solution?
-These new services would utilize Multimodal Large Language Models (MLLMs) to enhance the platform's capabilities and broaden its appeal.
+Expanding the offering to other forms of images and videos to create a one-stop shop would be a competitive advantage for MJ, however, the models would need to get smaller and faster to scale, as the computation is expensive and time consuming.
+With recent investments in nuclear energy from Silicon Valley, we can have a cheaper way to power data centers.

 -----------------------